-3The Review Board has no basis for assuming that a 201 file as it appears in the JFK Collection today is necessarily complete.
-It is fully possible that a relevant document was not included in the Collection in 1979 or that a relevant document may have been misplaced at some point during the subsequent twenty years.
+The Review Board has no basis for assuming that a 201 file as it appears in the Sequestered Collection today is necessarily complete.
+It is fully possible that a relevant document was not identified by CIA or the HSCA in 1978-79 and therefore is not included in the Sequestered Collection, or that a relevant document that was initially placed in the Sequestered Collection in 1978-79 may have been misplaced at some point during the subsequent twenty years.
 Therefore, in response to requests for files, it is not sufficient merely to point to places where responsive records appear in the Collection.
-On a case-by-case basis, we are very willing to hear your explanations for the possible burdensomeness of any particular search or your analysis of why a search will not be fruitful.
+On a case-by-case basis, we are very willing to hear your explanations for the possible burdensomeness of any particular search or your analysis of why a search